 SVF-8600 Philosophy of science and ethics - 6 ECTS

-PhD students registered to PhD program at UiT: Apply for admission by registering for class in StudentWeb before 15.
-December
+Application deadlineApplication deadline is 1.
+December.
+Application code 9301 in SøknadsWeb.
+Remember to indicate which course you apply for.
+PhD students registered to a PhD program at UiT: Apply for admission by registering for class in StudentWeb before 15.
+December.

-Contact Ingjerd Gauslaa Nilsen (Ingjerd.firstname.lastname@example.org) at the BFE-faculty if you have any questions regarding registration to the course or other queries.
+Contact Ingjerd Gauslaa Nilsen (Ingjerd.firstname.lastname@example.org) at the BFE-faculty if you have any questions regarding course registration or other queries.

 If you pass the examination in this course, you will get an reduction in credits (as stated below), if you previously have passed the following courses:BIO-8603 Philosophy of science and ethics 6 stp

 HEL-8010 Research Ethics and Theory of Science 3 stp